scotentSD/patterns/_docs/Content/03-Customer-SME-Generic.md

 ## Anti Pattern
 - Once SME's work with us for a while, they start to adopt our language in order to "manage us".
 This can give an unrealistic view of how suitable our language and naming is.
 - Some SME's do have dedicated resources for obtaining public sector support.
-This tends to happen in "Key Sectors" where there is a lot of Government support available
+This tends to happen in "Key Sectors" where there is a lot of Government support available which makes it worth while.

 ## Supporting research
 - Over 900 research interactions across the last two years with most of them being SME's